 Non-economic damages refer to the types of compensation that are more challenging to calculate after an injury occurs.
 These are often referred to as general damages.
-These types of losses do not necessarily come with bills or receipts that can be added up, but frequently include the following:
+These types of losses do not necessarily come with medical bills or receipts that can be added up, but frequently include the following:

 Physical pain and suffering damages

 Our skilled Denver car accident attorneys will gather up all of the medical bills, proof of out-of-pocket costs, and pay statements in order to properly calculate the economic damages that should be paid to injured Colorado residents.
 When working to calculate non-economic damages, an attorney will usually use a multiplier method.
 This means that they will reach a total for the economic damages and then multiply the total by a set number, usually ranging from 1.5 to 5.

 Can You Afford to Hire a Denver Personal Injury Attorney?